im-plabonn/Python-Projects/Number Quest/README.md

 <h1>Number Quest: The Ultimate Number Guessing Challenge</h1>

 <p>
-<b>Digit Dash</b> is a lightweight, interactive, and highly addictive web-based number guessing game.
+<b>Number Quest</b> is a lightweight, interactive, and highly addictive web-based number guessing game.
 Designed to test your logic and intuition, this project provides a seamless user experience with dynamic difficulty levels and social media integration.
 </p>